 And speaking of the Rockettes, you should know that this is one of the most demanded shows by New Yorkers themselves every Christmas.
 Don't miss out on tickets to the Rockettes Radio CIty Christmas Spectacular.

 Where is it located...
 1260 Sixth Avenue.

-11. Christmas tree under the Washington Square Park Arch
+11. The Christmas tree under the Arch in Washington Square Park

-Located under the Washington Square Arch, this is one of the most special trees of the New York Christmas.
-It is next to this tree where the carol concert is held on December 24th.
+Located under the Washington Square Arch, this is one of the most special trees of New York Christmas.
+It is next to this tree that the carol concert is held on December 24th.

 Where is it located...
 Washington Square.

 Christmas tree lighting schedule

 Christmas trees in New York City are lit at the beginning of December, after Thanksgiving and remain lit until the first days of January.